Nikhilvinayagamurthy/Design-and-development-of-a-sustainable-heated-bed-system-for-3D-printing/README.md

 > **Interdisciplinary Engineering Project | TU Clausthal | WiSe 2024/2025**
 > Master Program: Intelligent Manufacturing
-> Team (Group B7 — Avant Garde): Nikhil Vinayagamurthy, Ashwanth Kumar C R, Dilip Jadhav N R, Hithesh Alen D Costa
+> Team (Group B7): Nikhil Vinayagamurthy, Ashwanth Kumar C R, Dilip Jadhav N R, Hithesh Alen D Costa

 ---

 ## 📌 Project Overview

 Designed and developed an **energy-efficient modular heated bed system** for FDM 3D printers as part of the Interdisciplinary Engineering Project at TU Clausthal.
-The project aimed to address recurring problems in university lab 3D printing environments — including warping, poor bed adhesion, and high energy waste — by designing a smarter, zone-controlled heating solution.
+The project aimed to address recurring problems in university lab 3D printing environments including warping, poor bed adhesion, and high energy waste by designing a smarter, zone-controlled heating solution.

 The system achieved a **stable bed temperature of ~70°C** within approximately **8 minutes**, making it suitable for common FDM materials such as **PETG and TPU**.